ETF Comparison

 What is the difference between JNJ and KO?

-JNJ (Johnson & Johnson) tracks — with a dividend strategy, while KO (The Coca-Cola Company) tracks — with a dividend approach.
+JNJ (Johnson & Johnson) is a stock, while KO (The Coca-Cola Company) is a stock.
 They are issued by — and — respectively.

 Can I hold both JNJ and KO?